mtdol/cm/README.md

 true
 ```

-`getlines` yields the lines in a file as a list of strings
+`getlinesf` yields the lines in a file as a list of strings
 ```
-> getlines "f.txt".
+> getlinesf "f.txt".
 ("line 1", "this is line 2", "final line";)
 > # the utility func "catf" will pretty print the file for us
 > "f.txt":catf.